What is eTriage?

 eTriage is a digital triage solution for NHS Emergency Departments and Urgent Treatment Centres, developed by clinicians. eTriage was designed to automatically check-in and prioritise (triage) patients upon arrival to an Emergency Department. eTriage speeds up the streaming process, identifying sick patients earlier, reducing the waiting time and time to treatment within the department and delivers improved patient journeys.

 Using eTriage, history take and check-in is carried out by patients on arrival, thanks to a bank of tablets with the clinically developed eTriage software.
-This means the patient only gives their history once, and they are automatically prioritised by clinical need, helping you identify your sickest patients quickly. eTriage is currently live in St Richard’s Hospital and Chichester Hospital Emergency Departments, and Queen Mary’s Hospital, Sidcup Urgent Treatment Centre.
+This means the patient only gives their history once, and they are automatically prioritised by clinical need, helping you identify your sickest patients quickly. eTriage is currently live in 8 Urgent & Emergency Departments including St Richard’s Hospital and Chichester Hospital Emergency Departments, and Queen Mary’s Hospital, Sidcup Urgent Treatment Centre.

 How does eTriage work?